nidxnSelina/Wind-Turbine-Anomaly-Detection-System/README.md

-# 🌪️ Wind Turbine Time-Series Anomaly Detection System
+# Wind Turbine Time-Series Anomaly Detection System

-This project provides an **end-to-end anomaly detection framework** for wind turbine time-series data.
+This project provides an end-to-end anomaly detection framework for wind turbine time-series data.
-It supports both **rule-based** and **machine-learning–based** approaches to detect abnormal behavior in turbine performance metrics such as wind speed, generator speed, power, yaw angle, and pitch temperatures.
+It supports both rule-based and machine-learning–based approaches to detect abnormal behavior in turbine performance metrics such as generator speed, power, and pitch temperatures.

 ---

-## ⚙️ System Components
+## System Components

 The system includes two main models: